krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ## 7.4.1 &nbsp; Operations on a binary search tree

-We encapsulate the binary search tree as a class `BinarySearchTree` and declare a member variable `root`, pointing to the tree's root node.
+We encapsulate the binary search tree as a class `BinarySearchTree` and declare a member variable `root` pointing to the tree's root node.

 ### 1. &nbsp; Searching for a node

 Given a target node value `num`, one can search according to the properties of the binary search tree.
-As shown in Figure 7-17, we declare a node `cur` and start from the binary tree's root node `root`, looping to compare the size relationship between the node value `cur.val` and `num`.
+As shown in Figure 7-17, we declare a node `cur`, start from the binary tree's root node `root`, and loop to compare the size between the node value `cur.val` and `num`.

 - If `cur.val < num`, it means the target node is in `cur`'s right subtree, thus execute `cur = cur.right`.
 - If `cur.val > num`, it means the target node is in `cur`'s left subtree, thus execute `cur = cur.left`.
-- If `cur.val = num`, it means the target node is found, exit the loop and return the node.
+- If `cur.val = num`, it means the target node is found, exit the loop, and return the node.

 === "<1>"
     ![Example of searching for a node in a binary search tree](binary_search_tree.assets/bst_search_step1.png){ class="animation-figure" }